erenada/pipeline_Metagenomics-MIDASDB/README.md

     - We changed the folder and the genome names using Scripts/folder-setup.sh script.

     - Make sure you move all genome folders in MIDAS2/tests/genomes/cleaned_imports
       - genomes.tsv file should be in the upper directory (MIDAS2/tests/genomes/).

-    - run  `bash test_analysis.sh 20`
+      - Make sure to change the necessary directory names.

-    .... in progress...
+    - run  `bash build_midasDB.sh 20`